 We invite you to respond to the call and explore an opportunity through IVC.
 The Regional Director will meet with you to discuss your interests, your talents, experience and work preferences.
 You will learn what the current needs of IVC sponsoring agencies are, and about the availability of volunteer openings in our service sites.

 IVC Volunteers are supported in their service journey and Christian faith by a unique reflection program which is rooted in the Jesuit tradition of Ignatian spirituality.
-By contributing their skills and life experience to those in need, IVC volunteers improve our San Diego community and create a more just society.
+By contributing skills and life experiences to those in need, IVC volunteers improve our San Diego community and create a more just society.

 Plan to Join Us!
 The 2017 Evening of Gratitude – Della Strada Award Presentation is set for Saturday, April 29, 2017 – University of San Diego Joan B. Kroc Institute for Peace and Justice.
 The evening opens at 5 pm with a special Mass celebrated in Founders Chapel.
-The Honoree’s Award Reception will follow at 6 pm.
+The reception honoring this year’s award recipient, Nativity Prep Academy will follow at 6 pm.